Outpatient Child/Adolescent Psychiatry

 - OCD Clinic

-- Trauma Clinic
+- Developmental Trauma Clinic

-The Floating Hospital is the principal children’s hospital for Tufts University School of Medicine, where all our physicians hold faculty positions.
+The Tufts Children's Hospital is the principal children’s hospital for Tufts University School of Medicine, where all our physicians hold faculty positions.
 Specialists from our children's hospital in Boston are among the most talented and highly trained professionals in the country.
 We conduct significant research and offer clinical trials for children, particularly for children who have cancer.

-CAP Fellowship Rotations at Floating Hospital for Children
+CAP Fellowship Rotations at Tufts Children's Hospital

 The CCSN works with infants, children and adolescents who have developmental, behavioral, or emotional issues that interfere with growth and/or functioning.
-CAP fellows rotate with the CCSN for ½ day per week during the first year of fellowship, and gain experience working with children with developmental delay and autism spectrum disorder.
+CAP fellows rotate with the CCSN for a half day per week during the first year of fellowship, and gain experience working with children with developmental delay and autism spectrum disorder.
 Fellows work with the CCSN’s team of Developmental-Behavioral Pediatricians, Psychologists, Education Specialists, and Neurologists to evaluate and work with patients and families served by the CCSN, and receive group supervision.

 - Child Psychiatry Consultation/Liaison Service